jina-ai/jina/docs/chapters/install/via-pip.md

 ## Install from the Master Branch

-If you want to keep track on the master of our development repository:
+If you want to keep track of the master branch of our development repository:

 ```bash
 pip install git+https://github.com/jina-ai/jina.git
 ```

+Be aware that the master branch may not be stable.
+We only recommend this branch for testing new features.

-## Install from Your Local Folk/Clone
+## Install from Your Local Fork/Clone

 If you are a developer and want to test your changes on-the-fly: